TarVK/relayJSON/README.md

 var originalObject = relayJSON.parse(json);
 ```

-This system is however not able to restore function scopes, or depencencies of classes or functions
+This system is however not able to restore function scopes, or depencencies of classes and functions